 - Doxie Pit Size and Appearance

-- How to Train a Doxie Pit
+- How Much Exercise does a Doxie Pit need?

 - Doxie Pit Mix Health and Care

 - Grooming and Shedding

 - Rescue & Shelters

 - Final Thoughts

 Pitbull Dachshund mixes, also known as Doxie Pits or Dox Bulls, are uncommon designer dogs that are the offspring of two different pure breeds.
 In fact, it’s not known whether any current breeder is intentionally producing this hybrid breed.
 Thus, Doxie Pits are rare, and you may only occasionally come across them in shelters or rescue organizations.
 Since they’re a rare hybrid breed, there is much that isn’t known or standardized about the Doxie Pit.
 However, here’s what we know about this unusual-looking dog and what you might expect when adopting a Doxie Pit.